mlofstrom/architecture-center/docs/guide/architecture-styles/index.md

 **[N-tier][n-tier]** is a traditional architecture for enterprise applications.
 Dependencies are managed by dividing the application into *layers* that perform logical functions, such as presentation, business logic, and data access.
 A layer can only call into layers that sit below it.
 However, this horizontal layering can be a liability.
 It can be hard to introduce changes in one part of the application without touching the rest of the application.
 That makes frequent updates a challenge, limiting how quickly new features can be added.

 N-tier is a natural fit for migrating existing applications that already use a layered architecture.
-For that reason, N-tier is most often seen in IaaS solutions, or application that use a mix of IaaS and managed services.
+For that reason, N-tier is most often seen in infrastructure as a service (IaaS) solutions, or application that use a mix of IaaS and managed services.

 ### Web-Queue-Worker

 <img src="./images/web-queue-worker-sketch.svg" style="float:left; margin-top:6px;"/>

 For a purely PaaS solution, consider a **[Web-Queue-Worker](./web-queue-worker.md)** architecture.
-In this style, the application has a web front end that handles HTTP requests, and a back-end worker that performs CPU-intensive tasks or long-running operations.
+In this style, the application has a web front end that handles HTTP requests and a back-end worker that performs CPU-intensive tasks or long-running operations.
 The front end communicates to the worker through an asynchronous message queue.

 Web-queue-worker is suitable for relatively simple domains with some resource-intensive tasks.
 Like N-tier, the architecture is easy to understand.
 The use of managed services simplifies deployment and operations.
 But with a complex domains, it can be hard to manage dependencies.
-The front end and the worker can easily become large, monolithic components, which are hard to maintain and update.
+The front end and the worker can easily become large, monolithic components that are hard to maintain and update.
 As with N-tier, this can reduce the frequency of updates and limit innovation.

 ### Microservices